Intelligent Trip Classification

 03. Cognitive Load: The current trip order and editing process caused confusion and additional review time.

-These insights clarified that our design challenge wasn’t just about automation — it was about creating a collaborative experience between human intent and machine prediction.
+These insights clarified that our design challenge wasn’t just about automation .
+It was about creating a collaborative experience between human intent and machine prediction.

 Key Findings